 Cisco Assistant Rule Examples

 The Cisco Assistant for Secure Access can create internet and private access rules in your policy from natural language prompts.
 The assistant requires that you compose the prompts with your organization's rule components and actions.
-For more information, see About the Cisco Assistant Prompt Bar.
+For more information, see the Procedure in Get Started with the Cisco Assistant.

 We recommend that you review the prompt samples before you begin to interact with the assistant and generate access rules.